katiestar99/ansible/docs/docsite/rst/scenario_guides/guide_docker.rst

      default: 60

   default_ip:
-     description: The IP address to assign to ansible_host when the container's SSH port is mapped to interface '0.0.0.0'.
+     description: The IP address to assign to assible_host when the container's SSH port is mapped to interface '0.0.0.0'.
      required: false
      default: 127.0.0.1